 These are the news items I've curated in my monitoring of the API space that have some relevance to the API definition conversation and I wanted to include in my research.
-I'm using all of these links to better understand how the space is testing their APIs, going beyond just monitoring and understand the details of each request and response.05 Jul 2017
+I'm using all of these links to better understand how the space is defining not just their APIs, but their schema, and other moving parts of their API operations.05 Jul 2017

 I saw a blog post come across my feeds from the analysis and visualizaiton API provider Qlik, about their Qlik Sense API Insights.
 It is a pretty interesting approach to trying visualize the change log and road map for an API.
 I like it because it is an analysis and visualization API provider who has used their own platform to help visualize the evolution of their API.